 The Midwest did not break 100 megawatts of total distributed generation for commercial and industrial customers until this year.
 However, by 2023, it is predicted that there will be over 600 megawatts of new solar distributed generation in the region, the fastest rate of growth in the country.
 The Midwest states predicted to experience the most growth in distributed solar are Illinois, Indiana, Michigan and Iowa.
 The panelists discussed a number of issues related to distributed solar rate design and permitting.
 As a result, rate design should reflect the reality that distributed solar in the Midwest is still in the very early stages, and compensation mechanisms like net metering are important to provide foundational policy for distributed solar.
 From a permitting standpoint, a number of organizations are developing permitting “toolkits” to help developers navigate local permitting issues.
 The panel also pointed out that the rapid projected growth of distributed generation will necessitate other ancillary considerations, such as investment in workforce development.
 Another factor with implications to distributed solar deployment in the Midwest is that by 2023 approximately 25 percent of new distributed solar projects will be paired with energy storage.

 Takeaways for the Ohio solar sector: Late last year, after a nearly five-year process, the PUCO issued updated net metering rules.
 The new rules made a number of changes to Ohio’s net metering framework, including modifications to the level of compensation for excess generation.
-A more detailed summary of the net metering order is available here.
 However, the net metering debate in Ohio is hardly over, because the next five-year review of net metering is already occurring now.
 Over the long term, the outcomes of PowerForward may also support the growth of distributed solar in Ohio.
 A primary objective of the PowerForward effort is conceptualizing the grid as a platform that enables the integration of DERs that can be used as a grid resource, including distributed solar and battery storage.
 Another potential driver of distributed solar in Ohio is PACE.
 Ohio is already a leader in the utilization of PACE for energy efficiency projects, and property owners are beginning to include onsite solar among projects to be financed by PACE.
 From a permitting perspective, the state only has siting jurisdiction for projects greater than 50 megawatts, so distributed solar is subject to local permitting requirements, including zoning.
 Just this week, a bill was introduced in the Ohio House to prohibit condominium, homeowners and neighborhood associations from imposing “unreasonable limitations” on rooftop solar.

 “Smart Inverters in an Evolving Grid”